Pardun History, Family Crest & Coats of Arms

 Early Scottish records revealed Patrick fiz Matheu de Partone of Dumfries rendering homage to King Edward I of England in 1296.

-Important Dates for the Pardun family
+Early History of the Pardun family

 This web page shows only a small excerpt of our Pardun research.
 Another 116 words (8 lines of text) covering the years 1070 and 1296 are included under the topic Early Pardun History in all our PDF Extended History products and printed products wherever possible.